+We first note that it is not sufficient to compose the map (\ref{mapE}) with the continuation E $\rightarrow $ M, because the second step admits a plurality of outcomes:

-The simplest option is the analytic continuation, which is excluded by unitarity, as we show below in detail.
-Among the other options, a special place is reserved to the \textquotedblleft average continuation\textquotedblright , which defines purely virtual particles \cite {AP}.
-The worst possibility is that the local limit in Minkowski spacetime does not even exist.
-In particular, we cannot expect that the limit of (\ref {BM})\ is just (\ref{BL}) with $k\rightarrow k_{\text{M}}$, which is ill defined.
+The analytic continuation E $\rightarrow $ M is excluded by unitarity, as we show below in detail.
+Among the other options, a special place is reserved to the \textquotedblleft average continuation\textquotedblright\ \cite{AP}, which defines purely virtual particles.
+There is a worse possibility, though: that the local limit in Minkowski spacetime does not even exist.
+In particular, we cannot expect that the limit of (\ref{BM})\ is just (\ref{BL} ) with $k\rightarrow k_{\text{M}}$, which is ill defined.

 Ultimately, the task of identifying the right limit $\mathcal{M}_{\text{L}}^{ \text{M}}$ of $\mathcal{M}_{\text{NL}}^{\text{M}}$ amounts to building the diagram

 by combining (\ref{MapAlEM}) and (\ref{mapE}) with further maps that close the bottom right.\ The correct $\mathcal{M}_{\text{L}}^{\text{M}}$ must follow from the compatibility between the local limit and the continuation E $\rightarrow $ M.